steveseguin/social_stream/README.md

 For the Terms of Service, please see: [Terms of Service](https://socialstream.ninja/TOS)

+For YouTube's Terms of Service, please see:  [YouTube's Terms of Service](https://www.youtube.com/t/terms)

 ##  Donations

 I condemn Russia's brutal invasion of Ukraine. 💙💛 Please consider supporting or donating to Ukraine instead: https://war.ukraine.ua/support-ukraine/